jibsirirak/react-todoApp/README.md

 ## Features
 - create new work item
 - search item
-- delete iem
+- delete item
-- clear all item
+- clear all item list
-- reset item
+- reset item list

 ## Screenshots
 This is an example image